ericallam/docrails/guides/source/ja/action_cable_overview.md

 ChatChannel.broadcast_to(
   "chat_#{room}",
   sent_by: 'Paul',
-  body: 'This is a cool chat app.'
+  body: 'This is a cool chat app. '
 )
 ```